Saginaw Township North, Michigan

-Saginaw Township North is a former census-designated place (CDP) in Saginaw County in the U.S. state of Michigan.
-The CDP was defined for statistical purposes and had no legal status as an incorporated municipality.
-The population was 24,994 at the 2000 census.
-The community is located within Saginaw Charter Township and consists of most of the township north of State St., while Saginaw Township South is the area south of State St. This division was purely for statistical purposes and does not reflect any present or historical self-identification of the residents in these areas.
+Saginaw Township North is an unincorporated community and former census-designated place (CDP) in Saginaw County in the U.S. state of Michigan.
+The community is located within Saginaw Charter Township, and the CDP boundaries consisted of most of the northern portion of the township.
+Saginaw Township South is in the southern portion of the township.

+The population of the Saginaw Township South CDP was 24,994 at the 2000 census.
+The CDP was dissolved and not included in the 2010 census.